New by-law bans swimming in River Thames

 The PLA said it had seen an increased interest in river swimming since David Walliams swam the length of the Thames from Lechlade, Gloucestershire to Westminster Bridge in central London last year.

-But the river is potentially dangerous, with tides, strong currents, and whirlpools.'Evasive action'
+But the river is potentially dangerous, with tides, strong currents, and whirlpools.

 The PLA's chief executive Richard Everett, said there were good reasons for stopping people wading in.